vmware-tanzu/cartographer/site/content/posts/contributor-of-the-month.md

 We plan to recognize contributors in three different categories:

 * Code contributor (merged PRs)
-* Content creator (tweets/blog posts/screencasts/presentations/podcast)
+* Content creator (tweets/blog posts/screencasts/presentations/podcasts)
-* Project and community supporter (community meetings participation/Slack interactions)
+* Community advocate (participation on community meetings/providing user feedback/creating or commenting Slack interactions,Github discussions or issues)

 Code contributions will be tracked using the `contributor shoutouter` program located in [this repo](https://github.com/vmware-tanzu/community-engagement/tree/main/shoutouter) while content and community support will be tracked by the Cartographer community team.